jasontthai/jasonthai.me/_posts/2020-02-12-setup-shell-script-for-linux-based-servers.md

 ---
-title: Setup Shell Script for Debian-based Servers
+title: Setup Shell Script for Linux-based Servers
-description: A script I created to quickly set up and harden Debian based servers.
+description: A script I created to quickly set up and harden Linux based servers.
 category: tech
 image: "/assets/img/scripts.png"
 ---

-Since I have a few Linux servers that are running Debian or Ubuntu OS, I want to have an automatic and convenient way to quickly set up and get them running.
+Since I have a few Linux servers that are running RHEL, Debian or Ubuntu OS, I want to have an automatic and convenient way to quickly set up and get them running.
 Specifically I want to do a the following things for a fresh server:

 * Upgrade the server's packages to the latest version
 * Install essential packages such as: fail2ban, ufw, htop, apache2, docker, etc.